 PPC means Pay Per Click which means that an advertiser pays the publisher only when a user clicks on the advertisement.

 PPC strategies focus on the optimization of ads for a higher conversion rate which is a benefit for businesses.

-Following are the most effective and popular PPC strategies in 2022:
+The following are the most effective and popular PPC strategies in 2023:

 - Long-tail keywords

 - First party data

 - Reverse Conversion Funnel

 - Optimize landing pages

 - Content is key

 - Mobile-responsive ads